Hybrid work is a big departure from the traditional work model. But what exactly is hybrid work—and how has it changed

-The hybrid model used to be seen as an alternative style of work.
-But as more employees demand flexibility, it’ll become even more common.
-Companies must meet the needs of their workforce or risk losing talent to employers that do.
+The hybrid model is no longer an alternative style of work.
+It’s here to stay.
+But, like any work model, there are benefits and disadvantages.
+Companies today must meet the needs of their workforce or risk losing talent to employers that do.